 We also thank the following business entities for their support of this project: The Greenville Journal, The Greenville News, Ever Green Recycling and the City of Greenville.

 Congratulations to all of our participating artists.
-2018 was the biggest year yet for Flat Out Under Pressure with 112 artists who returned pieces to MAC after just 24 hours.
+The 2019 Flat Out Under Pressure competition had a total of 107 artists who returned pieces to MAC after just 24 hours.